 There’s a special sense of beauty and tranquility that fills a room when glowing candlelight is present.
-That said, it’s important to remember that a lit candle is also an open flame and a potential fire hazard if not monitored properly.
+That said, it’s important to remember that a lit candle is also an open flame - and a potential fire hazard if not monitored properly.

 Before burning any type of candle, be sure to cut the wick down to ¼”.
 Long or crooked wicks can cause uneven burning and dripping.

 Keep burning candles away from drafts, vents, ceiling fans and air currents.
 This will help prevent uneven burning and avoid flare-ups and soot.
 Drafts can also blow nearby lightweight items (such as paper) into the flame where they could catch fire.

-Always use a candle holder that is designed for candle use and make sure it is the right size for the specific candle.
+Always use a candle holder that is designed for candle use and make sure it’s the right size for the specific candle.
 The holder should be heat-resistant, sturdy and large enough to contain any drips or melted wax.

-Never burn a candle on or near anything that can catch fire.
+Candle safety means never burning a candle on or near anything that can catch fire.
 Keep burning candles away from furniture, drapes, bedding, carpets, books, paper, flammable decorations, etc.

 Extinguish a candle if it repeatedly smokes, flickers or the flame becomes too high as this means the candle isn’t burning properly.
 If this happens, let it cool off, trim the wick and check for drafts before re-lighting.